What does a gastric sleeve leak feel like?

 • Type C are leaks presenting with both radiological and clinical evidence

-What does a gastric sleeve leak feel like?
-Bari Life
+What are the different classifications of a gastric sleeve leak

 What are the symptoms associated with a gastric sleeve leak?